What Types Of Estate Planning Matters Does Your Firm Handle?

 In Pennsylvania, we have a medical power of attorney, where you designate someone to make medical decisions for you, and an alternate/back up person.
 There is also a living will provision that states that you don’t want to be kept alive by artificial means, should you be in a permanent state of unconsciousness or in a terminal condition.
 We also have a place to designate whether you want to be considered an organ or tissue donor and a definition section, for terms such as, “terminal condition”, “life sustaining treatment”, and “permanent state of unconsciousness”.

 For more information on Estate Planning Matters In Pennsylvania, a phone consultation is your next best step.
-Get the information and legal answers you are seeking by calling (215) 750-9202 today.
+Get the information and legal answers you are seeking by calling or texting (215) 750-9202 today.

 In person and ONLINE consults Available